Joanderson90/DecisionTree/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A simple model of Decision Tree to predict if somebody is obesity using both age and weight as input.
+A simple model of Decision Tree to predict the estimation of obesity levels using both age and weight as input.